grackle-project/grackle/doc/source/Parameters.rst

 .. c:var:: int UVbackground

    Flag to enable a UV background.
-If enabled, the cooling table to be used must be specified with the c:data:`grackle_data_file` parameter.
+If enabled, the cooling table to be used must be specified with the :c:data:`grackle_data_file` parameter.
 Default: 0.

 .. c:var:: char* grackle_data_file